Kristin Chenoweth: Television

-In 2017, Chenoweth played the role of Easter in the Starz TV series American Gods.
-In 2018 on Trial & Error, she appeared as Lavinia Peck-Foster, an eccentric heiress accused of her husband's murder, who hires Josh Segal and Associates to defend her.
+In 2017, Chenoweth played the role of Easter in the Starz TV series American Gods and guested on Younger In 2018, a guest spot on Mom was followed by the main cast role, on Trial & Error, of Lavinia Peck-Foster, an eccentric heiress accused of her husband's murder, who hires Josh Segal and Associates to defend her.
 She participated in a 2018 NBC broadcast, A Very Wicked Halloween, hosting and singing Popular and other numbers to celebrate the 15th anniversary of Wicked on Broadway.
 The same year, she appeared as a guest on another NBC special, Darci Lynne: My Hometown Christmas.
-In March 2019, Chenoweth appeared on British TV as a judge on an ITV special "All Star Musicals".
-She and Elaine Paige also both performed "I Know Him So Well".
+The next year, Chenoweth made another Christmas TV movie, A Christmas Love Story.
+The same year, she appeared on British TV as a judge on an ITV special "All Star Musicals", where she and Elaine Paige performed the song "I Know Him So Well" together.

-A six-episode Food Network television competition show, derived from the game Candy Land, premiered in November 2020, hosted by Chenoweth.
+Chenoweth hosted a six-episode Food Network television competition show, derived from the game Candy Land, in 2020–2021.
 In 2021, PBS aired a Wicked concert special, hosted by Chenoweth and Menzel, with "a starry line-up" of singers and actors performing the musical numbers.
-She also appeared as the villainous Mildred Layton in the Apple TV+ parody musical comedy television series Schmigadoon! for which she was nominated for the 2022 Critics' Choice Television Award for Best Supporting Actress in a Comedy Series.
-Later that year, she joined The Voice season 21 as advisor to Ariana Grande's team.
+She also appeared as the villainous Mildred Layton in the Apple TV+ parody musical comedy television series Schmigadoon! for which she was nominated for the 2022 Critics' Choice Television Award for Best Supporting Actress in a Comedy Series. and a Hollywood Critics Association TV Award.
+Later that year, she joined The Voice, season 21 as advisor to Ariana Grande's team.
+She returned in 2023 for season 2 of Schmigadoon!, this time as Miss Codwell, owner of an orphanage, receiving another Hollywood Critics Association TV Award nomination.

 Film

-Chenoweth made her theatrical film debut in Topa Topa Bluffs in 2002 playing "Patty".
+Chenoweth made her theatrical film debut in Topa Topa Bluffs in 2002 playing Patty.
 After a few years away from film, she returned to the big screen in the 2005 film version of Bewitched, directed by Nora Ephron, as Maria Kelly.
 In 2006, Chenoweth played supporting roles in five films, The Pink Panther, RV, Running with Scissors, Deck the Halls and Stranger Than Fiction.
 On February 24, 2008, Chenoweth sang "That's How You Know" from the film Enchanted at the 80th Academy Awards in the Kodak Theatre.
-She also voiced Rosetta, the garden fairy in the 2008 animated film Tinker Bell.
-Later that year, Chenoweth appeared in the 2008 holiday romantic comedy film Four Christmases, playing the sister of Reese Witherspoon's character.
+In animated films, she voiced "a little charmer" called Kilowatt in Space Chimps and another role, Rosetta the garden fairy, in Tinker Bell (both 2008).
+She also appeared in the 2008 holiday romantic comedy Four Christmases, playing the sister of Reese Witherspoon's character.